Berlin International Film Festival: 21st century

 In 2012 the 100th anniversary of the historic Studio Babelsberg was celebrated at the 62nd edition of the festival, with the screening of 10 classic films made at the studios.

 A new Series section, devoted to longform television series, was introduced in 2015.

 In June 2018, it was announced that Mariette Rissenbeek would serve as the new executive director alongside artistic director Carlo Chatrian.
 They assumed their posts after Kosslick's final edition in 2019.
 Rissenbeek became the first woman to lead the Berlinale.

 A shortened 71st festival took place virtually in March 2021 due to the COVID-19 pandemic.

 73rd Berlin International Film Festival held in February 2023, was the first completely in-person Berlinale since the 70th in 2020.

+Tricia Tuttle took over as the new artistic director in April 2024; the 75th Berlinale 2025 is her first festival.

 Description and governance

-The Berlinale is considered one of the three major film festivals in the world, alongside the Venice and Cannes, often ranked as second after Cannes, and is the largest based on attendance.
+The Berlinale is considered one of the five major film festivals in the world, alongside Venice, Cannes, Sundance and Toronto, and is the largest based on attendance.
 As of 2020, around 325,000 tickets were sold, and nearly 16,000 film industry professionals from 130 countries attended the festival.
 It is held in Berlin.
 It attracts tens of thousands of visitors each year.
 For the 2022 event, still feeling the effects of the COVID-19 pandemic, 156,472 tickets were sold.

 About 400 films are shown in several sections across cinematic genres, with around twenty films competing for the festival's top awards, the Golden Bear and Silver Bears.

 In 2022, festival was receiving €10.3 million from the Federal Government Commissioner for Culture and the Media.
 There was consideration given by the federal government to help compensate for revenue lost and additional expenditure owing to the pandemic, with funds drawn from the Neustart Kultur programme.

 Since 2019, Mariette Rissenbeek has been the festival's executive director; Carlo Chatrian is its artistic director.
+In September 2023, it was reported that artistic director Carlo Chatrian will relinquish his post after 2024 Berlinale.
+On 12 December 2023 it was announced by the German culture ministry that Tricia Tuttle, formerly director of the BFI London Film Festival, will be the sole director of the Berlinale from April 2024.